Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Polarized Intensity

 \subsection{Data}

 For our analysis, we will make use of data taken by the \textit{WMAP} and \textit{Planck} satellites.
 We focus on the lowest frequency data from \textit{WMAP}, specifically the 9-year \textit{WMAP} \textit{K}-band (centered at 23~GHz) maps, provided in the \texttt{HEALPix}\footnote{https://healpix.sourceforge.io} pixelisation scheme with $N_{side} = 512$ and an effective Gaussian beam of 0.88$^\circ$ full-width-at-half-maximum (FWHM).
 The \textit{WMAP} products have been downloaded from the Legacy Archive for Microwave Background Data Analysis (LAMBDA)\footnote{lambda.gsfc.nasa.gov/product/map}.
-For the \textit{Planck} analysis, we use the frequency 30~GHz maps generated by the \texttt{NPIPE} processing pipeline (PR4) \cite{Npipe}.
-The \texttt{NPIPE} processing results in improved High Frequency instrument (HFI) polarization data with reduced systematic artefacts and lower levels of noise.
-Data from the Low Frequency Instrument (LFI) are also modified by the new pipeline.
+For the \textit{Planck} analysis, we use the 30~GHz frequency maps generated by the \texttt{NPIPE} processing pipeline (PR4).
+The \texttt{NPIPE} processing results in improved High Frequency Instrument (HFI) polarization data with reduced systematic artefacts and lower levels of noise.
+PR4 data from the Low Frequency Instrument (LFI) are also modified with respect to the 2018 \textit{Planck} release.
+Further details are available in \cite{Npipe}.
 The frequency maps were downloaded from the \textit{Planck} Legacy Archive\footnote{pla.esac.esa.int} (PLA) at a pixel resolution corresponding to $N_{side} = 1024$ and an effective beam of FWHM = 31.5 arcminutes.
 Note that the polarization maps, and consequentially the analysis, follow the \texttt{HEALPix} convention.

 As the synchrotron emission scales with frequency, the foreground signal is higher in the \textit{WMAP} K-band compared to the \textit{Planck} 30~GHz channel, however, the noise level of \textit{Planck} is lower.
 As result, at a common resolution of $1^\circ$, the overall signal-to-noise ratio of the two experiments are similar \cite{Planck2016Diff}, although one or other map may be better in some sky regions because of the different scanning strategies.